 Contrary to common belief, busyness is not a virtue.
 Overwork and the accompanying stress and exhaustion can make us less productive, disorganized, and emotionally depleted.
 Self-care habits can reduce the toxic effects of stress by improving our mood and boosting our energy and confidence levels.
 This is what we need to remind ourselves of when the excuse gremlin tries to sabotage our wellbeing plans!

 Life has a habit of getting in the way of yoga

 I never tire of students telling me how good they feel after a class.
 This happens most frequently when they return to yoga after a hiatus of a few weeks or months.
-There is a renewed impetus to attend regular classes, to go on retreat or to begin a self-led practice.
+There is a renewed impetus to attend regular classes, to go on a retreat, or to begin a self-led practice.
 The buzz is tangible, yet the momentum can be lost when the bar is raised too high.

 My advice is to start small and a quick Google search revealed that all the experts say this too!
 If you want to have a regular yoga practice, begin with one session per week.
 Sow the seed of intention and find a class at a time & location that works for you.
 Set the intention in black & white by adding it to your schedule.
-If possible, book or pay for class in advance and strengthen your intention.
+If possible, book or pay for a class in advance and strengthen your intention.
 Prepare for the class the evening before so you have everything ready, renew your resolve to go whatever the weather.